1086-Maria-Big-Data/JobAdAnalytics/README.md

 **To run on EMR:**
 * Package project with sbt
 * Save project jar file in S3 bucket
-* Add an EMR step and complet configuration:
+* Add an EMR step and complete configuration:
 ```
 Step Type: Spark Application
 Name: Custome